Samuel Appleton (born 1625): Early life

 Appleton was born in 1625 in Little Waldingfield, England to Samuel and Judith (Everard) Appleton.
 When he was eleven years old he moved to Ipswich, Massachusetts with his father.

-Through his mother Judith Everard a number of historians have traced his ancestry to William D'Aubigny, a signer of the Magna Carta, and to King Henry I of England.
+Through his mother Judith Everard a number of historians have traced his ancestry to William D'Aubigny, a signer of Magna Carta, and to King Henry I of England.

 Personal life

 In 1651 he married Hannah Paine of Ipswich.
 They had three children – Hannah, Judith, and Samuel.
-On December 8, 1656 he married Mary Oliver.
+On December 8, 1656, he married Mary Oliver.
 They had four children – John, Issac, Oliver, and Joanna.

 In 1664, Appleton sued the Saugus Iron Works, which had been owned by his father-in-law, William Paine, in order to secure an inheritance of £1,500 left by Paine to Appleton's three children with Hannah Paine.
 Samuel Appleton Jr. would eventually take control of the Ironmaster's House as part of the settlement.

 Military career

 In 1668, Appleton was chosen to serve as a deputy to the Massachusetts General Court and received the title of Lieutenant.
 He served in the company of his brother, Captain John Appleton, from 1669 to 1671.
 He then served by himself from 1673 to 1675.
-In 1675, King Philip's War broke out and Appleton was promoted to Captain.
+In 1675, King Philip's War broke out and Appleton was promoted to captain.
 On September 24, 1675, Appleton received a commission to command a foot company of 100 men.
 He proceeded to the Connecticut River Valley, where Captain Thomas Lathrop's Company had been destroyed on September 18.

 On October 4, Major John Pynchon resigned as Commander-in-Chief of the militia headquarters in Hadley and Appleton was chosen to succeed him.
 Not knowing where the next attack would come from, Appleton divided his army among three towns.
 He stationed a force in Northampton under the command of Lieutenant Nathaniel Sealy.
 This group was supplemented by troops under the command of Robert Treat of Connecticut.
 A second group, under the command of Captains Jonathan Poole and Samuel Moseley, was stationed in Hatfield.
 Appleton himself commanded the third force, which was stationed in Hadley.